GiusepeCasagrande/RxUIVIewModelUnitTesting/README.md

 # RxUIVIewModelUnitTesting
-Sample used for a SO questin\on
+Sample used for a SO question